Master of Science in Engineering Physics

 Labour Market

-The Master of Science in Engineering Physics trains students to tackle engineering challenges with a broad skillset in physics.
-The broad scope of the Master and its eight advanced elective courses assure that its alumni are ready to do innovate work in a broad range of companies and research centers in all areas where physics is required or essential.
+The Master of Science in Engineering Physics prepares students to tackle engineering challenges with a broad skill set in physics.
+By means of programme’s broad scope and its eight advanced elective course units we make sure that our alumni are ready to do innovate work in a broad range of companies and research centre in all areas where physics is required or essential.
 Graduated physics engineers excel in multidisciplinary research due to their broad expertise and inquiring attitude.
-Graduates find their way to companies working in photonics, nanoscale sciences, nuclear physics and technology, electronics, materials or bio-medical engineering.
-Some Engineering Physics alumni work in consultancy or have jobs at government institutes.
+Graduates find their way to companies working in photonics, nanoscale sciences, nuclear physics and technology, electronics, materials or biomedical engineering.
+Some of our alumni work in consultancy or at government institutes.
 After a few years they can be found in management functions or as leading researchers and professors.